angel-lo-lo/Flow-Log-Parsing-Tool/README.md

 ### 3. Review the Output

-The results will be written to 'output_results.txt' under the path '/home/alo/experimental'.
+The results will be written to `output_results.txt` under the path `/home/alo/experimental`.

 ## Requirements